CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-24-Predicting-ratings-on-a-boardgame.md

 image: /img/BoardGamePostImage.png
 ---

 Since messing around with the boardgame dataset from last time, I since have discovered that its original purpose was to train a computer to predict how highly users would rate each game.
-Knowing that, and also having recently learned how to train a computer to do look at datasets such as this and make predictions from it, I decided to try my hand at using the data for its original purpose.
+Knowing that, and also having recently learned how to train a computer to look at datasets such as this and make predictions from it, I decided to try my hand at using the data for its original purpose.

 Now, it is actually fairly easy to get a machine to make predictions like this that are reasonably accurate.
 Even if you have no idea what you're doing, if you can figure out how to code, you can have one of these models up and running pretty quickly.
 Much more difficult is figuring out HOW the computer model is making those predictions.
-There are whole libaries in various computer languages dedicated exclusively to visually expressing what the computer is doing when it says "X boardgame will have an average rating of Y." Picking the correct visualization is key to understanding what a model is doing and picking the wrong one can be disastrous to your understanding of the data.
+There are whole libraries in various computer languages dedicated exclusively to visually expressing what the computer is doing when it says "X boardgame will have an average rating of Y." Picking the correct visualization is key to understanding what a model is doing and picking the wrong one can be disastrous to your understanding of the data.

-So today I'm going to take you through my journey of trying to figure out a problem that I was blind to because of the visualizations I chose.
-You will see these lead me to wrong conclusions, that I then justify to myself, which will then lead to more wrong visualiaztions which will lead me to more wrong and eventually contradictory conclusions, until (finally!)
-I try a different, more basic, graph and realize what I've been doing wrong the whole time.
+So today I'm going to take you through my journey of accidentally blinding myself to a problem because of the visualizations I chose.
+You will see these visualizations lead me to wrong conclusions, that I then justify to myself, which will then lead to more wrong visualiaztions which will lead me to more wrong and eventually contradictory conclusions, until (finally!)
+I try a different, more basic graph, and realize what I've been doing wrong the whole time.

 To reiterate, I will do all of this bad thinking while still having a model that makes pretty accurate predictions.
 I cannot stress this enough, for most of my time working with this dataset I had the completely wrong idea about what the data meant, its implications on the real world, and I was still using the computer to predict the average rating of a given board game to a pretty reliable degree.